 Tricking The Eye Home Hack

-Recently I devised what I will call a “tricking the eye home hack.”
-This came about because of the wall shelf that was once just below the mirror in my kitchen coming loose.
+Recently, I devised what I will call a “tricking the eye home hack.”
+This came about because the wall shelf that was once just below the mirror in my kitchen came loose.

 It was right above my sink.
 I would normally have patched the drywall.
 But as you can see, the backsplash isn’t made of drywall.
 So I didn’t know quite what to do.